ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 AI---without your constant intervention---is your /remember box.
-With 1000 characters to work with as the most front-and-center component of Memory, utilizing it to the fullest for better erotic writing is often a tricky task for even intermediately skilled players.
+With 1000 characters to work with as the most front-and-center component of Memory, utilizing it to the fullest for better erotic writing is often a tricky task for even intermediately skilled users.
 The recommended usage of /remember is as a repository of immediately important information and details related to your character, their partner, and the current setting of your encounter.

 The words 'immediately important' are the most critical separator of the /remember box's purpose from World Info.
 Whereas World Info should